cchudzicki-ocw-testing/18.408-fall-2022/content/pages/lecture-notes.md

 Lecture 16: The Set-cover Problem; A Reduction form Label-cover to Set-cover

-Lectures 17-20: Tight Inapproximability Results: Introduction; Designing a Dictatorship Test for 3Lin; Utilizing the Long-code Encoding in PCPs; NP-hardness of 3Lin: the Proof of Theorem 1.1
+Lectures 17 - 20: Tight Inapproximability Results: Introduction; Designing a Dictatorship Test for 3Lin; Utilizing the Long-code Encoding in PCPs; NP-hardness of 3Lin: the Proof of Theorem 1.1

 Lecture 21: On the Structure of the Constraints in Label Cover; The *d*\-to-1 and the Unique-Games Conjectures; The Max-cut Problem

+Lectures 22 & 23: The Long-code Framework, Influence Style; A Reduction from Unique-games to Max-cut